Vivojay/mariana-music-player/README.md

 Escape-to-clear.
 Theme changes made in the selector issue the same `theme` command as the CLI, keeping runtime settings, the preset selector, and future launches synchronized.

+The desktop close button hides Mariana to the system tray by default so the backend and current playback continue running.
+Use `desktop close quit` to make the window close button terminate Mariana instead, or `desktop close tray` to restore the default.
+The tray menu provides **Show Mariana**, **Hide Mariana**, and **Quit**; explicit CLI exit and tray Quit still shut down the backend.

 The signed desktop updater checks the stable GitHub Releases channel shortly after startup and every six hours.
 It downloads in-app but will not install